isomerpages/pmo-nptd/media-centre/press-releases/_posts/2020-10-09-post-dollar3000-baby-support-grant-helps-singaporeans-start-families-in-the-midst-of-pandemic-concerns.md

 ---
 layout: post
-title:  "$3,000 Baby Support Grant Helps Singaporeans Start Families in the midst of Pandemic Concerns"
+title: $3,000 Baby Support Grant Helps Singaporeans Start Families in the midst of Pandemic Concerns
 date: 2020-10-09
-permalink: "/media-centre/press-releases/3000-Baby-Support-Grant-Helps-Singaporeans-Start-Families-in-the-midst-of-Pandemic-Concerns"
+permalink: /media-centre/press-releases/3000-Baby-Support-Grant-Helps-Singaporeans-Start-Families-in-the-midst-of-Pandemic-Concerns
 ---
 To ease couples’ financial concerns about having a child in the midst of the COVID-19 pandemic and recession, the Government will provide a **one-off Baby Support Grant (BSG) of $3,000 to supplement the existing Baby Bonus Cash Gift (BBCG), for children born from 1 October 2020 to 30 September 2022**.
 The BSG adds to the Marriage and Parenthood (M&P) Package, to further help couples defray child-raising costs during these extraordinary times.

 ![Overview Infographic](/images/overview-cover-page-01.png)